JLChnToZ/mcds-convert/README.md

   },
   "functions": {
     "namespace:path/to/function": [
-      // the content of .mcfunction file here, it can be array of string (will be join by line breaks) or string data.
+      // the content of .mcfunction file here.
+      // It can be array of string (one command per entry),
+      // or plain string contents.
     ],
+    // Any path starts with # indicates this is a tag definition
+    // (As in references of commands)
     "#namespace:path/to/sometag": {
-      "value": [
+      "values": [
         // Tags can be here too
       ]
     }